-- 48.0 Providers will work in conjunction with the DFCS Case Manager and school officials to develop an Individualized Education Plan (IEP) once the youth is declared eligible.
+48.0 Providers will work in conjunction with the DFCS Case Manager and school officials to develop an Individualized Education Plan (IEP) once the youth is declared eligible.
 The Individuals with Disabilities Education Act (IDEA) provides children the right to a "free appropriate public education" in the "least restrictive environment" appropriate to their needs.
-"Least restrictive environment" is defined as when: "to the maximum extent appropriate, children with disabilities are educated with children who are not disabled and special classes, separate schooling or other removal of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily."
+"Least restrictive environment" is defined as when: "to the maximum extent appropriate, children with disabilities are educated with children who are not disabled and special classes, separate schooling or other removal of children with disabilities from the regular education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily."
 To be considered IDEA-eligible, a student must be diagnosed with one or more of the disabilities listed in the federal statute and must require special education instruction and/or related services as a result of that disability.
 This list is not intended to be all inclusive:

 - Autism

 - Deaf-Blindness

 - Deafness

 - Emotional Disturbance

 - Hearing Impairment

 - 48.1 Foster parents who care for school-aged medically fragile children will be trained/certified as educational surrogates by the local school system.
-Note: If the school system does not require training or certification, that should be noted in the caregiver's
+Note: If the school system does not require training or certification, that should be noted in the caregiver's record.